Acton State Historic Site

-Acton State Historic Site, located near Acton approximately 6 mi east of Granbury in Hood County, Texas (United States), is the grave site of Elizabeth Patton Crockett, second wife of frontiersman and former US Representative Davy Crockett, who married him in Tennessee in 1815.
+Acton State Historic Site, located near Acton in Hood County, Texas, United States, is the grave site of Elizabeth Crockett (née Patton; May 22, 1788 - January 31, 1860, age 72), second wife of frontiersman and former United States Representative Davy Crockett, who married him in Tennessee in 1815.
 Davy Crockett died at the Battle of the Alamo in 1836, leaving Elizabeth widowed for the last 24 years of her life.
-She died January 31, 1860 at the age of 72.
 The site also contains the graves of her son Robert and Robert's wife Matilda.
-A monument was erected in 1913 at Acton Cemetery over the grave of Elizabeth with money authorized by the Texas Legislature in 1911.
+The State of Texas erected a monument in 1913 at Acton Cemetery over the grave of Elizabeth Crockett with money authorized by the Texas Legislature in 1911.

-On January 1, 2008, Acton was transferred from the Texas Parks and Wildlife Department to the Texas Historical Commission.
+On January 1, 2008, Acton State Historic Site was transferred from the Texas Parks and Wildlife Department to the Texas Historical Commission.

-The entire site is 12 ft wide by 21 ft long, or 0.006 acre (23 m²), making it Texas' smallest historic site.
+The entire site is 12 ft wide by 21 ft long, or 0.006 acre (23 m^{2}), making it Texas' smallest historic site.